kamath/scrapegraph-mcp/README.md

 The server enables sophisticated queries such as:

+### Single Page Scraping
 - "Analyze and extract the main features of the ScapeGraph API"
 - "Generate a structured markdown version of the ScapeGraph homepage"
-- "Extract and analyze pricing information from the ScapeGraph website"
+- "Extract and analyze pricing information from the ScapeGraph website with infinite scroll support"
+- "Scrape this JavaScript-heavy page with full rendering"

+### Search and Research
 - "Research and summarize recent developments in AI-powered web scraping"
-- "Create a comprehensive summary of the Python documentation website"
+- "Search for the top 5 articles about machine learning frameworks and extract key points"

+### Multi-Page Crawling
+- "Crawl the entire documentation site and convert all pages to markdown"
+- "Extract all product information from an e-commerce site up to 3 levels deep"
+- "Crawl a blog and extract all article titles, authors, and summaries"

+### Advanced Agentic Scraping
+- "Navigate through a multi-step form and extract the final results"
+- "Follow pagination links and compile a complete dataset"
+- "Execute a complex workflow with custom extraction schema"

 ## Error Handling